edissyum/opencaptureformem/README.md

         some code...
     // END NCH01

-Just report the modifications onto you Maarch installation
+Just report the modifications onto you Maarch installation and copy paste the <code>src/app/attachments/controllers/ReconciliationController.php</code>

 ## Various
 If you want to generate PDF/A instead of PDF, you have to do the following :